szwacz/keep-posted/README.md

 Triggers the event.

 **Parameters:**
-`params...` - any number of parameters, passed as payload to all listeners.
+`params...` - any number of parameters which will be passed to all listeners.

 ### keepPostedInstance.subscribe(callback)